Data2data/api-docs/README.md

 The interaction between users and services follows a defined algorithm:

 1. Users register an account through the auth service.
+Registration is not publicly available.
+If you need to implement it, please contact us via the [feedback form](https://data2data.ru/suggestions/).

 2. Users obtain a token from the auth service for accessing other services.
 3. Users register the task in the uploads service.
 4. The uploads service checks the service parameters, creates a task and awaits for user files.